fletcherian/fletcherian.github.io/_pages/about.md

 * _Summer, 2023_ - Field researcher in Grand Teton National Park for the Teton Group at the University of Wyoming
 * _Summer, 2024_ - Visiting Doctoral Student at the University of Chicago with Dr. John List

+### Service
+* _Spring 2025 to Present_ - Advisory member to the University of Wyoming's Wellness in the WEST Coalition.
+Wellness in the WEST is a campus-wide holistic approach to mental health care at the University of Wyoming.

 ## Awards and Scholarships
 ### Awards